YaleDHLab/dhlab-site/_resources/consultations.md

 ### Digital Humanities Lab (DHLab)

-The DHLab offers individual and group consultations for digital humanities projects at any stage of development.
+The DHLab offers individual and group consultations for Yale students, faculty, and staff working on digital humanities projects at any stage of development.
 Staff address questions related to best practices for corpus creation, data visualization and analysis, digital tools, and more.
 In addition to scheduled meetings, the DHLab also offers weekly drop-in [Office Hours](http://dhlab.yale.edu/resources/office-hours.html) (Monday through Thursday) as another opportunity to discuss projects and the digital humanities more generally. <br/><a href='https://docs.google.com/forms/d/e/1FAIpQLSe4Lyo8EEdoiTLosfnmOUNEsZZToCD_n7dZ10ypCerw4diJGA/viewform?usp=sf_link' class='color-button' target='_blank'>Make an Appointment</a>

 ### StatLab